ekedonald/Implementing-a-Client-Server-Architecture-using-MySQL-Database-Management-System/README.md

 Here's how clients and servers work together:

 ### 1. Client Request
-* The client initiates the communication by sending a request to the server.
+* The client initiates communication by sending a request to the server.
 This request typically specifies what the client needs such as a web page, an email, a file or a database query.

 * The request includes information like the type of service required, any parameters, and other relevant data.